How To Find T Value In Statistics

 3. Homogeneity of Variance (for Independent Samples T-Test): The variances of the two groups should be approximately equal.
 This assumption can be tested using Levene's test.

-4. Random Sampling: The data should be collected through random sampling to ensure that the sample is representative of the population.
+4. Random Sampling: The data should be collected through random sampling to check that the sample is representative of the population.

 If these assumptions are not met, alternative non-parametric tests may be more appropriate.